iCliniq Logo

 Who Does Cricopharyngeal Muscle Dysfunction Affect?

-Cricopharyngeal muscle dysfunction can affect people of all ages, and even children can be affected.
+Cricopharyngeal muscle dysfunction can affect people of all ages, including children.
 It can be associated with other medical conditions.
-It is seen that many people who have suffered a stroke can develop cricopharyngeal muscle dysfunction.
+Many people who have suffered a stroke can develop cricopharyngeal muscle dysfunction.

 Can Anxiety Cause Throat Spasms?